Certificate IV in Mental Health Peer Work (Consumer Peer Work)

 Orygen is a licensed Registered Training Organisation (RTO).
 An RTO accreditation means Orygen is a recognised and approved provider and assessor of vocational training by the Australian Skills Quality Authority (ASQA).
 ASQA is the Australian regulator of the vocational education and training sector.

-RTO accreditation allows Orygen to use our world-leading research, clinical expertise and resources to create and deliver high quality education in the field of mental health.
+RTO accreditation allows Orygen to use our world-leading research, clinical and non-clinical expertise and resources to create and deliver high quality education in the field of mental health.

-Our team of committed trainers are equipped to provide students with quality education, guidance and support to help them achieve rewarding and fulfilling careers in mental health.
+Our team of dedicated trainers and assessors are equipped to provide students with quality education, guidance and support to help them achieve rewarding and fulfilling careers in mental health.

 RTO provider 45923.